marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_105.gif)

-Here i created a short sequence of position, scaling, and rotation using linear piece-wise functions.
+I created a short sequence for position, scaling, and rotation using linear piece-wise functions passed through out "quintic bender".
 The patch stores both the values at the current frame and at the previous frame for later interpolation.
-To let scaling and rotation create a motion blur, the right half of the patch now looks like this:
+To let scaling and rotation create motion blur, the right half of the patch now looks like this:

 ![](./images/visual-quality_106.png)

-Rotation and scaling go throug the same treatment as position values.
+Rotation and scaling go through the same treatment as position values.